ShopRite: Store design

 As a result of the cooperative system, there is no set format for building architecture, store layout, or color scheme of storefronts.
 Most stores are the product of the era in which they were opened, and the owner's style.
-For example, the ShopRite of West Caldwell, New Jersey, owned by Sunrise ShopRite, has a Japanese motif inside and outside of the store (including rickshaws, an exit sign reading "Sayonara" and two Japanese-style phone booths).
+For example, the former ShopRite in West Caldwell, New Jersey, owned by Sunrise ShopRite, had a Japanese motif inside and outside of the store (including rickshaws, an exit sign reading "Sayonara" and two Japanese-style phone booths).
 The RoNetco family of stores (Netcong, Byram, Newton, Franklin, Sparta, Flanders, Mansfield, Sussex, and Succasunna, New Jersey) have different looks on the outside (including the shopping carts and cart corrals), although the stores themselves have a similar layout.
 ShopRite stores that were previously other stores usually contain elements of the previous occupants.
 As large corporations buy up stores, recent years have brought a homogenization in building design and store layout.

 Current system

 As of 2024, ShopRite's base stretches northeast from the Washington metropolitan area in Maryland to the Hartford area in Connecticut, extending as far north as Hudson, New York.
 While New Jersey is home to the most ShopRite stores, the chain also has a strong presence in the New York City suburbs, and in Pennsylvania (mostly in the Philadelphia area).
 In 2010, ShopRite expanded its presence in Connecticut through the purchase of 11 former Shaw's stores.

 In 2011–2013, ShopRite returned to the New York Capital District after exiting the market 23 years earlier.
 The SRS operating division opened stores in Niskayuna, Albany, Slingerlands, Colonie and North Greenbush.
 The Albany store opened on April 26, 2012; the Slingerlands store opened on September 30, 2012; and the Colonie store opened on April 7, 2013.
 The most recent addition was the North Greenbush location, which opened in December 2017.
 ShopRite currently has gas stations at the Albany and Colonie locations.
 Plans for additional future store locations had not been announced in late 2010.
 In 2013, ShopRite was the only unionized supermarket in the area.
 In October 2023, ShopRite announced that it would be closing all five of its Capital Region, NY stores due to "underperforming sales", marking this the second time they exited the market.
 All five stores in the region closed on November 18, 2023.

 On July 20, 2015, competitor A&P filed for chapter 11 bankruptcy and announced plans to close or sell off all of its stores.
 ShopRite acquired 13 supermarkets in A&P's bankruptcy auction, including some that had been ShopRite locations before Supermarkets General (later acquired by A&P) broke off from the cooperative.

 On January 26, 2021, ShopRite announced that it would close 62 pharmacies in its stores.